Projects per year

 We adopt a systems approach that focuses on the interfaces between policies, programmes, services, people, communities and the environment.
 Our current focus is on the organization of local (district) health systems, national and global health (workforce) policy formulation and implementation, universal health coverage and equity, governance and accountability, health in fragile settings and research methodology for complex problems.
 Cross cutting these themes are the focal areas of eco-health (including urban health and climate change), mental health and vulnerable groups/communities.
 Decolonization and coloniality are another cross-cutting concerns.

-Our group consists of the International Health Policy Unit and the Health Systems and Equity Unit.
+Our group consists of the Complexity and Health Unit, Health Policy Unit and the Equity and Health Unit.
 These multi-disciplinary units bring together talent from all over the world and from disciplines ranging from political science, sociology, anthropology and management to medicine, nursing and public health.

 Our methodological expertise centres around (policy) implementation science, political-economy analysis, participatory action research, complexity and theory-driven evaluation (including realist evaluation).
 We apply this for example in studies of policy implementation (Results4TB, Scuby), quality of care interventions (Alert), equity (Theta project, India), urban health governance (CREDO programme, RDC), health system strengthening (HSTP, India, AR & HSS, Mauretania - watch video) and global health diplomacy.
 We use the same approach on infectious diseases, such as COVID-19, a case par excellence where complex systems thinking is a must, and priority essential services, including services for maternal, neonatal and child health, HIV/AIDS, TB, diabetes and other NCDs to investigate how health systems can contribute to their management.